thejspr/thejspr.com/_posts/2015-01-15-treat-your-resume-as-code.md

 ## Conclusion

 Reviewing my resume every month for the last year has worked out great for me and I implore you to try it out for yourself.
+The process described above has evolved my resume into [this](/resume-jesper-kjeldgaard.pdf).

 If you have any good career practices I'd love to hear them.